Twisted bilayer graphene at charge neutrality: competing orders of SU(4) Dirac fermions: Conclusion

-Overall, our results provide an unbiased assessment of possible instabilities of multi-flavour Dirac fermions motivated by TBG at charge neutrality.
-The instabilities we found that gap out the Dirac spectrum potentially realize the sought-after chiral phase transition in a 2D Dirac material\cite{doi:10.1080/00018732.2014.927109,doi:10.1146/annurev-conmatphys-031113-133841,Boyack2021,Braun_2012,PhysRevLett.97.146401,Semenoff_2012}.
-The corresponding quantum critical behavior falls into (generalized) Gross-Neveu universality classes\cite{PhysRevD.10.3235,PhysRevB.98.125109,PhysRevB.94.245102,PhysRevB.92.035429,PhysRevB.93.125119,PhysRevD.96.114502,Li_2015,PhysRevD.88.021701,Iliesiu2018,PhysRevB.102.235105,PhysRevD.97.105009,PhysRevD.96.096010,PhysRevLett.123.137602,PhysRevB.97.075129,PhysRevB.96.115132,PhysRevB.97.125137,PhysRevD.103.065018,PhysRevLett.128.225701,Classen_2022}.
-Interestingly, we also found several critical points whose behavior around a quantum phase transition was not yet studied.
 With respect to selecting the ground state in TBG, we argued that it is crucial to account for the competition between ordering tendencies because several symmetry-broken states lie close in energy.
 In this context and in light of recent experiments\cite{nuckolls2023quantum,kim2023imaging}, it is interesting to note that the leading instability is not necessarily the one expected based on symmetries in the mean-field picture\cite{ Bultinck2020Aug,PhysRevLett.124.097601,Liu2021Jan,PhysRevLett.127.027601,PhysRevX.11.041063,Wagner2022Apr,kwan2023electronphonon} due to inter-channel renormalizations of the interaction.
-It will be enlightening to extend our unbiased treatment via allowing the breaking of additional symmetries either spontaneously or externally in future studies.
+It will be enlightening to extend our unbiased treatment by including the breaking of additional symmetries either spontaneously or externally in future studies.
+In particular, it was argued that strain plays an important role and selects the so-called incommensurate Kekul\'e spiral (a time-reversal symmetric IVC phase with incommensurate wave vector $q\neq 0$) as the ground state away from charge neutrality \cite{PhysRevX.11.041063,Wagner2022Apr,wang2022kekule,nuckolls2023quantum,kim2023imaging}.
+Furthermore, the near-degeneracy of symmetry broken states also suggests an investigation of phases of coexistence.\cite{PhysRevB.84.113404,PhysRevB.90.041413,PhysRevB.92.035429,PhysRevB.93.125119,PhysRevB.102.245128}